-The title of your virtual lecture is Bojagi, Stitching, and Wrapping Happiness.
+The title of your virtual lecture presented to EGA is Bojagi, Stitching, and Wrapping Happiness.
 What is meant by “wrapping happiness”?

 Bojagi, wrapping cloth, is a unique form of Korean textile art.
 It embodies the philosophy of recycling, as bojagi is made from fabric remnants from other projects.
 It also carries wishes for the well-being and happiness of its recipients.